 Matt also worked as a Senior Analyst for Eversource Energy and as an energy and utilities consultant at Guidehouse (f/k/a Navigant Consulting).

 Matt earned his B.A. in English from the University of Massachusetts at Amherst, and his J.D. from New England Law Boston where he graduated magna cum laude and worked on the New England Law Review.
 He is a member of the Massachusetts Bar and Energy Bar Associations.
-Matt is currently licensed to practice in Massachusetts and Washington D.C.
+Matt is currently licensed to practice in Massachusetts, New Hampshire and Washington D.C.

 The information and materials contained on the Rath, Young and Pignatelli, P.C. website are intended for informational purposes only.
 The information you obtain from this website does not constitute legal advice and is not intended to create an attorney-client relationship.
 The content of an e-mail or any other communication or material sent to the firm or any of its attorneys will not create an attorney-client relationship and, until an attorney-client relationship is otherwise formed, will not be treated as confidential.
 You should consult an attorney for individual advice regarding your own particular situation.Accept

 - New Hampshire